Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Modified profiles

 Moreover, the rotational instability for $m\geq1$ can be read off from \eqref{eq:high-equiv-mod-eqn}.
 Setting $\eta$ as a fixed small constant $\eta_{0}$, \eqref{eq:high-equiv-mod-eqn} has solutions

 When $\eta_{0}=0$, the solution blows up in the pseudoconformal regime and shows no phase rotation.
-However, when $\eta_{0}\neq0$, regardless how much $|\eta_{0}|$ is small, the solution is global and shows an abrupt phase rotation on the short time interval $|t|\lesssim|\eta_{0}|$, by the fixed amount of angle\footnote{For $m$-equivariant functions, the phase rotation by angle $(m+1)\pi$ corresponds to the spatial rotation by angle $(\frac{m+1}{m})\pi$.} $(m+1)\pi$.
+However, when $\eta_{0}\neq0$, regardless how much small $|\eta_{0}|$ is, the solution is global and shows an abrupt phase rotation on the short time interval $|t|\aleq|\eta_{0}|$, by the fixed amount of angle $(m+1)\pi$.
 In \cite{KimKwon2019arXiv}, an explicit family of solutions for $\eta_{0}\geq0$ was constructed to establish the (one-sided) rotational instability for $m\geq1$.

 Unfortunately when $m=0$, the above nonlinear profile ansatz does not work; it generates a profile error $\Psi$ of critical size.
 Hence we search for a more refined profile.
 Experiences from other critical equations such as wave maps, Schrödinger maps, and harmonic map heat flows \cite{RaphaelRodnianski2012Publ.Math.,MerleRaphaelRodnianski2013InventMath,RaphaelSchweyer2013CPAM} tell us that there might be a logarithmic correction to the blow-up rate, driven by the zero \emph{resonance} for the linearized operator $H_{Q}$.